 You are billed annually as a direct charge on your Weber County property taxes.
 You can check your assessments on the Weber County website.

-You can search for your address on this map.
-The pop-up will let you know if you are in our boundary and if you are connected!
+You can search for your address on this MAP, and the information returned will let you know if you are in our boundary and if you are connected.
+Type in your house number only (without the South or West) and pick your address from the list.